IdentityPython/oidc-op/README.md

 # oidc-op
-A couple of examples of a OIDC OPs with CherryPy and Flask, this is **NOT** something you should even image running in a production environment.
+Examples of a OIDC OPs with CherryPy, Flask and Django.
+**NOT** something you should even image running in a production environment.

 ### Introduction